jyothisyadu007/Youtube_Analysis/README.md

 # Youtube_Analysis
-import LIbraries
+1. Import LIbraries
-check polarity of comments
+2. Check polarity of comments
-filter the comments according to polarity
+3. Filter the comments according to polarity
-Using word cloud emphasize the key words using graph understanding the positive and negative comments Analysis of EMOji
+4. Using word cloud emphasize the key words
+5. Using graph understanding the positive and negative comments
+6. Analysis of EMOJI